Fujifilm X-T100 vs Olympus E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the E-M1 II are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the X-T100 followed on from the Fujifilm X-T20.
+Both the X-T100 and the E-M1 II have been discontinued, but can regularly be found used on eBay.
+The E-M1 II was replaced by the Olympus E-M1 III, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-T100 better than the Olympus E-M1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.